grezniczek/redcap_survey_auth/README.md

 Release | Description
 ------- | ---------------------
-v1.2.5  | Enhancement: Improved strategy to obtain LDAP attributes. v1.2.4  | Add the option to use custom LDAP mappings for email and full name.
+v1.2.6  | Bug fix: Fixed a bug that prevented the action tag from working properly. v1.2.5  | Enhancement: Improved strategy to obtain LDAP attributes. v1.2.4  | Add the option to use custom LDAP mappings for email and full name.
 Add support for multiple REDCap LDAP configurations. v1.2.3  | Compatibility fix for older REDCap versions.